pedaling/class101-dev/content/blog/build-recommend-server-1/en.md

 pip install scikit-learn==0.21.1
 ```

-About the sample sentence, let us do vectorization using TF-IDF, and measure the distance.
+About the sample sentence, let us do vectorization using TF-IDF, and measure the similarity.

 ```python
 from sklearn.feature_extraction.text import TfidfVectorizer